-Feed intake and rations of cattle, excluding mature dairy cattle Feed intake levels and dry-matter intake were calculated by WUM (Cbs, 2020) according to the same method as described above for mature dairy cattle.
+Feed intake and rations of cattle, excluding mature dairy cattle dairy cattle.
 The intake of various components in the rations (milk/milk products, grass, grass silage, maize silage, standard concentrates, protein-rich concentrates and wet by-products) is calculated annually for each cattle category, based on national statistics on the amounts of these products that have been traded or produced.
 These statistics on dietary components cover part of the total energy requirement that is calculated annually according to a country-specific method for the various cattle categories.